 In the wake of the events of September 11, 2001, both the Nation as a whole and those who are tasked with ensuring its safety have increased their focus on homeland security.
 The Departments each play a critical part in ensuring the overall security of our Nation and its citizens.
 The Commission also plays an important part in preserving and promoting homeland security.
-In fact, homeland security is included among the goals listed in the Commission's current five-year strategic plan.6 Consistent with the Communications Act and the Commission's strategic goal of preserving and promoting homeland security, the Commission's inquiry into the appropriate regulatory and licensing framework for the use of two-way satellite-based broadband communications and data capabilities, devices, and services onboard aircraft must consider public safety/national security as well as commercial equities by expressly including an analysis of the potential adverse impact that the Commission's proposal and resulting actions could have on public safety and national security and consideration of all reasonable remedial measures which may be taken to eliminate or minimize that impact.
+In fact, homeland security is included among the goals listed in the Commission's current five-year strategic plan.5 Consistent with the Communications Act and the Commission's strategic goal of preserving and promoting homeland security, the Commission's inquiry into the appropriateness of lifting its current ban on in-flight personal wireless telephone use must consider public safety/national security as well as commercial equities by expressly including an analysis of the potential adverse impact that the Commission's proposal and resulting actions could have on public safety and national security.